scrapy-plugins/scrapy-zyte-api/README.rst

-        If the cookies to be set exceed the limit defined in the ``ZYTE_API_MAX_COOKIES`` setting (100 by default), a warning is logged, and no cookies are set at all for the target request.
+        If the cookies to be set exceed the limit defined in the ``ZYTE_API_MAX_COOKIES`` setting (100 by default), a warning is logged, and only as many cookies as the limit allows are set for the target request.
 To silence this warning, set ``experimental.requestCookies`` manually, e.g. to an empty dict.
-Alternatively, if Zyte API starts supporting more than 100 request cookies, update the ``ZYTE_API_MAX_COOKIES`` setting
+Alternatively, if Zyte API starts supporting more than 100 request cookies, update the ``ZYTE_API_MAX_COOKIES`` setting accordingly.
-        accordingly.

         If you are using a custom downloader middleware to handle request cookiejars, you can point the ``ZYTE_API_COOKIE_MIDDLEWARE`` setting to